 - If your development team requires greater flexibility: If your developers are restricted from working with the latest technologies that allow them to do their best work, it may be time to switch to a headless CMS.

-- When you want to reduce the risk of cyber attacks: Traditional CMSs are at risk of threats like DDoS attacks due to the coupling of the frontend and backend and the large number of plugins and extensions they provide.
-However, headless CMS eliminates these risks by decoupling the frontend and backend.
+- When you want to reduce the risk of cyber attacks: Traditional Content Management Systems are at risk of threats like DDoS attacks due to the coupling of the frontend and backend and the large number of plugins and extensions they provide.
+However, headless CMS eliminates these risks with a decoupled cms from the frontend.

-- When you want a single source of truth for your content: With a headless CMS, you can create a piece of content once and use the APIs to deliver the content to your chosen digital touchpoints.
+- When you want a single source of truth for your content: With a headless CMS, you can create a piece of content once and use the APIs to deliver the content to your chosen digital touchpoints, to other digital platforms.

 - When you want unrestricted market reach: With a traditional CMS, there is a limit to the number of platforms you can deliver your content.
 This affects your market reach, particularly if your target audience uses next-gen platforms.
 However, headless CMS has no restrictions, allowing you to meet consumers where they are.